 The interlinkages among the four green growth dimensions were drawn from the concepts of low carbon economy, resilient society, ecosystem health, and inclusive growth (details are available in Acosta et al., 2019a).
 These concepts guided the determination of four indicator categories that represent each dimension.
-They can the SDGs and national climate and biodiversity goals (Acosta et al., 2019b).

-be interpreted as "pillars" of green growth, forming the basis for transition to efficient and sustainable resource use, enhancement of natural capital protection, creation of green economic opportunities, and enablement of social inclusion.
+They can be interpreted as "pillars" of green growth, forming the basis for transition to efficient and sustainable resource use, enhancement of natural capital protection, creation of green economic opportunities, and enablement of social inclusion.
 Box 1 presents the definitions of the indicator categories.